vhcd/vhcd.github.io/_posts/2021-06-03-vr-headsets.md

 published: true
 title: VR Headsets
 ---
 For the past ten years, the world of [Virtual Reality headsets](https://en.wikipedia.org/wiki/Virtual_reality_headset) has been redefined, lead by Facebook's [Oculus](https://www.oculus.com/) and HTC's [Vive](https://www.vive.com/).
 Those relatively cheap devices allow for better immersion in various types of environments, and are now being used in a wide range of both industry and research entities.
-But, even though we've previously mentionned use of [CAVE](/nDisplay) simulators, we never talked about VR headsets.
+But, even though we've previously mentioned use of [CAVE](/nDisplay) simulators, we never talked about VR headsets.
 Why is that?

 # Why we don't use them